Topics on topology and superstring theory: Description of the spectral sequence

 \section{Description of the spectral sequence}

-The Atiyah-Hirzebruch spectral sequence relates the cellular cohomology of a finite CW-complex (or any space homotopic to it) to a generic cohomological theory.
-In particular, let $h^{\bullet}$ be a cohomology theory defined on a admissible category $\mathcal{A}$ containing $\TopFCW_{2}$.
+The Atiyah-Hirzebruch spectral sequence relates the cellular cohomology of a finite CW-complex (or any space homotopic to it) to a generic cohomology theory.
+In particular, let $h^{\bullet}$ be a cohomology theory defined on an admissible category $\mathcal{A}$ containing $\TopFCW_{2}$.
 We start from finite simplicial complexes and then we will extend the sequence to all $\TopFCW$.
 For a finite simplicial complex $X$ we consider the natural filtration: